Botany Basics: Medicinal Cannabis Cultivation Training

 This Medicinal Cannabis Cultivation training series by PharmOut’s expert cannabis industry consultants includes an overview of:

-- Good Agricultural and Collection Practices (GACP) – an introduction
+- Good Agricultural and Collection Practices (GACP) and regulations?

 - Trichome biology

-- Plant inputs: cultivation of herbal medicines for pharmaceutical manufacturing
+- Cultivation of herbal medicines for pharmaceutical manufacturing

 You can review additional training courses specific to the medicinal cannabis sector in the Series 2 training package for Medicinal Cannabis Industry induction training).